dxmv/fitness_app/client/README.md

 - [ ] Navigation active icon doesn't change
 - [ ] Disabled button styles
 - [ ] Routine screen doesn't update at all
+- [ ] Routine details screen isActive is a string, we want it to be a boolean

 ## Alerts: